Slaayyz/Supra/README.md

 # 🤖 Supra

-This **Discord bot** is built with [Discord.js](https://discord.js.org/) and enables slash command functionalities.
-It includes a basic setup to handle events and commands effectively, with automatic command registration and error handling.
+This **Discord bot** is built with [Discord.js](https://discord.js.org/) and supports slash command functionality.
+It includes a modular design, automatic command registration, and flexible configuration using environment variables.

 ---

 ## ✨ **Key Features**
 - ⚙️ **Slash command support**: Easily add and execute commands.
-- 🔄 **Automatic command registration**: Commands are registered dynamically on startup.
+- 🔄 **Automatic command registration**: Commands are dynamically registered on startup.
-- 🔔 **Event-driven architecture**: Manage bot events such as `ready` and `interactionCreate`.
+- 🔔 **Event-driven architecture**: Manage events like `ready` and `interactionCreate`.
-- 🛠️ **Modular design**: Commands and events are organized into separate files for scalability.
+- 🛠️ **Modular design**: Commands and events are organized for scalability.
+- 🌐 **Environment variable configuration**: Set the bot's status and activity through a `.env` file.
+- ❓ **Interactive Help Command**: View all commands or detailed information about a specific command.

 ---